-Lanes are small traveled ways intended to provide direct access to the front of a limited number of single-family structures.
-Lanes are limited in the number of lots served.
+Definition: Lanes are small, traveled ways intended to provide direct access to the front of a limited number of residential structures and the number of lots served.
 Generally, they are very short; often less than four hundred (400) feet.
-Items including, but not limited to, traffic carrying capacity, topography and connectivity, shall be a consideration when permitting a lane in lieu of a street.
+Items including, but not limited to, traffic carrying capacity, topography, and connectivity, and emergency vehicle access, shall be a consideration when permitting a lane in lieu of a street.